kivy/buildozer/README.rst

       deploy     Deploy the application on the device run        Run the application on the device serve      Serve the bin directory via SimpleHTTPServer

-    Target "android_old" commands:
-      adb                Run adb from the Android SDK.
-Args must come after --, or use --alias to make an alias
-      logcat             Show the log from the device

     Target "ios" commands:
       list_identities    List the available identities to use for signing.